openMF/web-app/README.md

 ### Frontend Setup (Web App)

-Choose ONE of these methods to install the web app:
+Choose ONE of the following methods to install the web app:

 #### Method 1: Manual Installation